Monto, Queensland: History

+Lobbying for a school comenced in 1924.
 Monto State School opened on 25 January 1926.

+On Wednesday 17 April 1929, Archbishop James Duhig dedicated the Catholic Church of the Little Flower in Monto.
+Unusually the church had been built on leasehold land as freehold was unavailable.
+It was at 29 Rutherford Street (24.86760°S 151.12222°E).
+It now serves as the church hall for St Theresa's Catholic Church (built circa 1990).

 Monto Baptist Church opened on 23 April 1930.
 It was at 24 Kelvin Street (24.8661°S 151.1225°E).
 It closed in 1997 and passed into private ownership.

 St Therese's Catholic Primary School was opened on 5 February 1940 by the Presentation Sisters.

 With dwindling gold reserves, Monto turned its economy towards farming and logging, two of the region's major industries today.
 Deposits of thermal coal and limestone have been discovered in the shire.

 Monto State High School opened on 28 January 1964.